kauroy1994/FGBoost/README.md

 # FGBoost
 Implements functional gradient boosted classification based on the work:

-**Natarajan, Sriraam, et al. "Gradient-based boosting for statistical relational learning: The relational dependency network case."
-Machine Learning 86.1 (2012): 25-56.**
+**Natarajan, Sriraam, et al. Boosted statistical relational learners: From benchmarks to data-driven medicine.
+Springer, 2015.**

 run and read comments from main_boost.py for detailed working